Dantescur/tmdbts/README.md

 ## 🤝 Contributing

 Contributions are always welcome!
-If you'd like to contribute to `Tmdbts`, please follow these steps:
+If you'd like to contribute to `Tsmdb`, please follow these steps:

 1. Fork the repository.